AVSystem/scala-commons/docs/REST.md

 [providing serialization for third party type](#providing-serialization-for-third-party-type), you should put that implicit into a trait and inject it into REST API trait's companion object.

+Also note that the macro engine re-wraps the already wrapped result into `Try` in case some REST API method throws an exception.
+Therefore, if you want your methods to return `Task[T]` then you need serialization for `Try[Task[T]]`.

 Additionally, you should provide an implicit instance of `HttpResponseType`, similar to the one defined in its companion object for `Future`s.
 This drives materialization of `RestMetadata` in a similar way `AsRaw` and `AsReal` drive materialization of real<->raw interface translation.